-I am delighted that you have decided visit my website.
-I hope that you will find the following pages interesting and enjoyable to read and that you will feel encouraged to contact me if you feel that I may be able to be of help to you.
-I do not have a waiting list, Please see "Contact" page for current vacancies.
+I am delighted that you are visiting my website.
+I hope that you will find the following pages interesting and enjoyable and you will feel encouraged to contact me if you feel that I may be able to be of help to you.
+Please see "Contact" page for current vacancies.

-Evidence points to how Therapy and Counselling is effective in helping people achieve a greater resilience and improved quality of life.
+The Evidence backs up my own experience, that Therapy and Counselling helps people achieve greater resilience and an improved quality of life.
 Counselling/ therapy is not magical, I do not hold all of the answers and cannot change a difficult past!
-However, the process of sharing hidden, messy thoughts can be surprisingly powerful.
-This can begin to help you to disentangle them intellectually and emotionally, and helps to put them into perspective, leading to surprising changes – greater confidence and greater resilience in managing difficult situations and generally lead to a more fulfilling life.
+However, the process of sharing hidden, messy thoughts can be surprisingly powerful, leading to positive change.

 What happens in a counselling/therapy session?

-It is important to attend sessions on a weekly basis, this continuity helps to build a relationship with me as your Counsellor / Psychotherapist, this makes it increasingly possible to talk about things that may otherwise feel difficult to voice.
-This allows more significant change can take place.
-However, I am aware that this is not always possible to attend every week and want to make it work for you.
+The continuity of weekly sessions helps to build a safe relationship with your Counsellor / Psychotherapist, making it possible to talk about things that may otherwise feel difficult to voice, this allows for more significant change to take place.
+However, I am also realistic and am aware that this is not always possible to manage weekly appointments

 What is the difference between Counselling and Psychotherapy?

 People often ask what is the difference between a Psychotherapy and a Counselling?

 Counsellors tend to see people for shorter periods of time and often will choose to focus on a particular issue or event.
 Psychotherapists are trained to work at greater intensity, often seeing people up to three times a week, addressing the presenting problems as well as the underlying causes.